Game4all/bevy_vox_mesh/README.md

 A plugin for the bevy engine which allows loading magica voxel `.vox` files directly into usable meshes.

+> **NOTE**: You may need to use in conjunction with this plugin a render pipeline which support per-vertex colouring in order for loaded models to display coloured.

 ## Bevy compatibility